Skip to Content

 I still remember the day I asked a shop owner where the nearest fast food place was, and he told me 10 hours that way (pointing to Alaska) or 4 hours that way (where I just came from)…So yeah, make sure you have plenty of snacks in the car.
 There are sit-down restaurants along the way, but if you are like us and you want the drive to Alaska to be over, then sitting down for an hour’s meal isn’t an option.

 We typically drove 12-16 hour days on the Alcan highway and went through fast-food drive-thru’s when we saw them and then had plenty of snacks in the car until then.
-We had a ton of RXBARS with us, or those days with not many options.
+We had a ton of RXBARS with us, or those days with few options.

 12. Water